albcristi/soa/README.md

 - 3 back-end related services
 - 1 3rd party service: Redis

+In order to assure some data persistency for redis, we also added a volume (found under the name `cahce`) which will exist for as long as the created stack via the `docker-compose up` command exists.

 ### 4.1 System architecture overview - C4 Model

 ![Architecture Overview](c4-diagram.PNG)